tomaka/spec/src/blocks.md

 - Execute the entry point named *Core_execute_block*.
 The input is equal to the concatenation of the *block header* to verify with the body of the block.
 If execution fails, then the block is invalid.
 The output must be empty.
 - Check whether the new state is valid.
 TODO means check if new runtime code is valid, something else?

-> **Note**: The header validation will fail if the body that was provided doesn't correspond to the *extrinsics root* field of the header.
+> **Note**: The block execution will fail if the body that was provided doesn't correspond to the *extrinsics root* field of the header.
 If the block was downloaded from an untrusted source, implementers should be aware that the body might have been modified by this untrusted source.
-For this reason, in that situation implementers are encouraged to check whether the body matches the *extrinsics root* prior to starting the validation.
+For this reason, in that situation implementers are encouraged to check whether the body matches the *extrinsics root* prior to starting the execution.